Snowmass Village Chimney Services: Pricing, Mountain Home Care, and Straight Answers

 - Colorado Division of Fire Prevention and Control – State fire safety codes and chimney regulations

-All chimney and fireplace work must comply with current adopted codes as modified by local amendments.
-Always verify requirements with the Pitkin County Building Department before beginning work.
+All chimney and fireplace work has to meet the current adopted codes as modified by local amendments.
+Always confirm the details with the Pitkin County Building Department before any work begins.